|On this page|

 How packed primitives should be displayed in the viewport.

-The path attribute assigned to the newly created packed primitive.
-If this field is left blank, no path attribute will be created.
+The path attribute value assigned to the newly created packed primitive.
+If this field is disabled or left blank, no path attribute will be created.

 Specifies how to initialize the offset for the point referenced by the packed primitive.